• Skip to Content

 Nature of the Program

-Our selective enrollment ensures regular individual contact with dedicated, diverse faculty who are committed to a sustained professional exchange with each student.
-Students must be able to apply and communicate a diverse body of knowledge of historical, cultural, contemporary, and aesthetic issues to their professional practice.
-Students are expected to articulate and defend their capstone project proposal and final prototype within the context of the contemporary game field.
+With selective enrollment, students benefit from individualized mentorship with a dedicated and diverse faculty who are industry experts and committed to ongoing professional engagement.
+Throughout the program, students will develop and communicate a deep understanding of historical, cultural, contemporary, and aesthetic issues within the game industry.
+They will also be expected to articulate and defend their capstone project proposal and final prototype within the context of the evolving game design landscape.

-The application deadline occurs annually on January 15.
+The program accepts applications for both the spring and fall semesters.
 There is a two-step process for graduate applications.

 Step 1: Apply to West Virginia University Graduate School online.
 This application will require you to upload your transcripts, resume, letter of intent, three letters of recommendation and pay an application fee.
 Applicants must have had a minimum undergraduate grade point average of 2.75 to be considered for admission.